Skip to content

 GitHub Actions

-name: Sync agent skills
+name: Sync agent resources

 on: [push, pull_request]